MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 ### Has tooltip

 Enables or disables the emission of *query-tooltip* on *widget*.
 A value of `1` indicates that *widget* can have a tooltip, in this case the widget will be queried using *query-tooltip* to determine whether it will provide a tooltip or not.
 Note that setting this property to `1` for the first time will change the event masks of the **Gnome::Gdk3::Windows** of this widget to include leave-notify and motion-notify events.
 This cannot and will not be undone when the property is set to `0` again.
-Since: 2.12

 The **Gnome::GObject::Value** type of property *has-tooltip* is `G_TYPE_BOOLEAN`.

 ### Tooltip Text

 Sets the text of tooltip to be the given string.
 Also see `gtk_tooltip_set_text()`.
 This is a convenience property which will take care of getting the tooltip shown if the given string is not `Any`: *has-tooltip* will automatically be set to `1` and there will be taken care of *query-tooltip* in the default signal handler.
 Note that if both *tooltip-text* and *tooltip-markup* are set, the last one wins.
-Since: 2.12

 The **Gnome::GObject::Value** type of property *tooltip-text* is `G_TYPE_STRING`.

 ### Tooltip markup

 Sets the text of tooltip to be the given string, which is marked up with the [Pango text markup language][PangoMarkupFormat].
 Also see `gtk_tooltip_set_markup()`.
 This is a convenience property which will take care of getting the tooltip shown if the given string is not `Any`: *has-tooltip* will automatically be set to `1` and there will be taken care of *query-tooltip* in the default signal handler.
 Note that if both *tooltip-text* and *tooltip-markup* are set, the last one wins.
-Since: 2.12

 The **Gnome::GObject::Value** type of property *tooltip-markup* is `G_TYPE_STRING`.

 ### Window

 The widget's window if it is realized, `Any` otherwise.
-Since: 2.14 Widget type: GDK_TYPE_WINDOW
+Widget type: GDK_TYPE_WINDOW

 The **Gnome::GObject::Value** type of property *window* is `G_TYPE_OBJECT`.

 ### Horizontal Alignment

-How to distribute horizontal space if widget gets extra space, see **Gnome::Gtk3::Align** Since: 3.0 Widget type: GTK_TYPE_ALIGN
+How to distribute horizontal space if widget gets extra space, see **Gnome::Gtk3::Align** Widget type: GTK_TYPE_ALIGN

 The **Gnome::GObject::Value** type of property *halign* is `G_TYPE_ENUM`.

 ### Vertical Alignment

-How to distribute vertical space if widget gets extra space, see **Gnome::Gtk3::Align** Since: 3.0 Widget type: GTK_TYPE_ALIGN
+How to distribute vertical space if widget gets extra space, see **Gnome::Gtk3::Align** Widget type: GTK_TYPE_ALIGN

 The **Gnome::GObject::Value** type of property *valign* is `G_TYPE_ENUM`.

 ### Margin on Start

 Margin on start of widget, horizontally.
 This property supports left-to-right and right-to-left text directions.
 This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.
-Since: 3.12

 The **Gnome::GObject::Value** type of property *margin-start* is `G_TYPE_INT`.

 ### Margin on End

 Margin on end of widget, horizontally.
 This property supports left-to-right and right-to-left text directions.
 This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.
-Since: 3.12

 The **Gnome::GObject::Value** type of property *margin-end* is `G_TYPE_INT`.

 ### Margin on Top

 Margin on top side of widget.
 This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *margin-top* is `G_TYPE_INT`.

 ### Margin on Bottom

 Margin on bottom side of widget.
 This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.

-Since: 3.0
+### Margin on Left

+Margin on left side of widget.
+This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.

+### Margin on Right

+Margin on right side of widget.
+This property adds margin outside of the widget's normal size request, the margin will be added in addition to the size from `gtk_widget_set_size_request()` for example.

 The **Gnome::GObject::Value** type of property *margin-bottom* is `G_TYPE_INT`.

 ### All Margins

 Sets all four sides' margin at once.
 If read, returns max margin on any side.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *margin* is `G_TYPE_INT`.

 ### Horizontal Expand

 Whether to expand horizontally.
 See `gtk_widget_set_hexpand()`.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *hexpand* is `G_TYPE_BOOLEAN`.

 ### Horizontal Expand Set

 Whether to use the *hexpand* property.
 See `gtk_widget_get_hexpand_set()`.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *hexpand-set* is `G_TYPE_BOOLEAN`.

 ### Vertical Expand

 Whether to expand vertically.
 See `gtk_widget_set_vexpand()`.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *vexpand* is `G_TYPE_BOOLEAN`.

 ### Vertical Expand Set

 Whether to use the *vexpand* property.
 See `gtk_widget_get_vexpand_set()`.
-Since: 3.0

 The **Gnome::GObject::Value** type of property *vexpand-set* is `G_TYPE_BOOLEAN`.

 ### Expand Both

 Whether to expand in both directions.
-Setting this sets both *hexpand* and *vexpand* Since: 3.0
+Setting this sets both *hexpand* and *vexpand*

 The **Gnome::GObject::Value** type of property *expand* is `G_TYPE_BOOLEAN`.

 ### Opacity for Widget

 The requested opacity of the widget.
 See `gtk_widget_set_opacity()` for more details about window opacity.
-Before 3.8 this was only available in **Gnome::Gtk3::Window** Since: 3.8
+Before 3.8 this was only available in **Gnome::Gtk3::Window**

 The **Gnome::GObject::Value** type of property *opacity* is `G_TYPE_DOUBLE`.

 ### Scale factor

 The scale factor of the widget.
 See `gtk_widget_get_scale_factor()` for more details about widget scaling.
-Since: 3.10

 The **Gnome::GObject::Value** type of property *scale-factor* is `G_TYPE_INT`.